nardsqq/Wagon/readme.md

 1. After *forward engineering*, open the terminal in your project's folder.
 2. Run `php -r "file_exists('.env') || copy('.env.example', '.env')";`
 3. Generate a new APP_KEY via `php artisan key:generate` artisan command.
-4. Start your local server with `php -S localhost:8080 -t public` command.
-(Preferably on a seperate terminal window)
+4. Proceed to `C:\Windows\System32\drivers\etc` and open `hosts` with a text editor then add this line at the bottom: `127.0.0.1  localhost wagon.dev`
-5. Open any modern browsers (Chrome, Firefox, Edge etc) and access the application by typing `http://localhost:8080/admin/dashboard` on your address bar.
+5. Open any modern browsers (Chrome, Firefox, Edge etc) and access the application by typing `http://wagon.dev/admin` on your address bar.

 ## Contributors